luiswirth/bsc-thesis/src/matter/mesh.typ

   }
 }

-/// Complex-specific data for all simplicies in a single skeleton. pub type SkeletonComplexData = Vec<SimplexComplexData>;
+/// Complex-specific data for all simplices in a single skeleton. pub type SkeletonComplexData = Vec<SimplexComplexData>;

 /// Complex-specific data associated with a single simplex within the complex.